Changing Quiz Settings (New Quiz Creation Experience)

 2. Category [B].
 Select a category for your quiz if you organize quizzes into categories (optional).

 3. Notification Email [C].
 Enter one or multiple notification emails to receive notifications each time a quiz is attempted by a student.

 Evaluation & Feedback

-By default, newly created quizzes will auto-publish results to students and the gradebook.
+By default, newly created quizzes will auto-publish results to students upon completion on the quiz attempt page and in some cases, to the gradebook.
 If you do not want either or one of this to happen, uncheck the Auto-publish attempt results immediately upon completion and Synchronize to grade book on publish options.
 You can also select what will be displayed to students when the results are published.